-SECOLAS awards four prizes each year: the Alfred B. Thomas Book Award, the Sturgis Leavitt Award for Best Article, the Edward H. Moseley Student Paper Award, and the TLA Best Article Award.
+SECOLAS awards four prizes each year: the Alfred B. Thomas Book Award, the Sturgis Leavitt Award for Best Article, the Edward H. Moseley Student Paper Award, and the Helen Delpar Award for the Best Article in The Latin Americanist.
 The presentation of the awards is made at the annual meeting, and the names of the winners and their works are printed in The Latin Americanist.

 The awards consist of a cash sum.
 The amount of each award is determined by the Executive Committee and the membership.